metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Participation invitation

-Sent by the generation coordinator to an approved candidate for participant in [this step](#distribution-of-polynomial-commitments).
+Sent by the generation coordinator to an approved candidate for participant in [this step](#distribution-of-coefficient-commitments).

 MUST contain:

-- a list of polynomial commitments, every one of them a list of `secret_coefficients` public keys of an approved participant.
+- a list of coefficient commitments, every one of them a list of `secret_coefficients` public keys of an approved participant.

-The order of the polynomial commitments of the participant MIGHT be that of their participant indices.
+The order of the coefficient commitments of the participant MIGHT be that of their participant indices.

-The order of the keys in every polynomial commitment vector MUST be preserved.
+The order of the keys in every coefficient commitment vector MUST be preserved.

 Example (in JSON format):